 Choosing straight intermittent catheters will require you to apply external lubricant at every insertion.
 This will decrease any discomfort experienced and ensure proper catheter positioning.
-To eliminate this necessary step, we recommend choosing a pre-lubricated or hydrophilic catheter like the Cure 16” Straight Tip Male Hydrophilic and the Bard Rochester Magic Hydrophilic Intermittent Catheter for women.
+To eliminate this necessary step, we recommend choosing a pre-lubricated or hydrophilic catheter like the Cure Male Hydrophilic Catheter and the Bard Magic3 GO Hydrophilic Catheter for women.

 3. Choosing Latex

 It is important to choose latex-free catheters if you show signs of a latex allergy such as itching, irritation or hives.
 If you experience any of these symptoms, choose latex free products.
 Patient Care Medical carries latex-free catheters provided by brands like Coloplast, Coviden, and Bard.

 Maintaining the health of the urinary tract is critical with catheter use.
 When the urine from the bladder is not completely expelled, the risk for UTI development from bacterial growth is greatly increased.
 You must catheterize anywhere from 4-6 times a day to ensure the health of your urinary tract.

 5. Tension and Improper Positioning